Princessglory/Registration-form/README.md

 # Conference Registration Form

-## This project is nested conference registration form built with HTML.
+## This project is a nested conference registration form built with HTML.
 It allows users to register for a conference entering their personal details,selecting sessions and other additional options.

 ## FEATURES